bup/bup/Documentation/bup-split.md

 the content into chunks of around 8k using a rolling checksum algorithm, and saves the chunks into a bup repository.
-Chunks which have previously been stored are not stored again (ie. they are "deduplicated").
+Chunks which have previously been stored are not stored again (ie. they are 'deduplicated').

 Because of the way the rolling checksum works, chunks tend to be very stable across changes to a given file,